neeye0n/ROTools/ExecTools/Skuld/README.md

 Add as many entries as you like — SKULD loads every valid source in the list and combines the results into one `System.zip`.

 ### Default Sources

-Out of the box, `skuldConf.json` points at SKULD's own hosted tables covering:
+Out of the box, `skuldConf.json` points at SKULD's these hosted tables covering:

 | Tag | Category | Purpose |
 |-----|----------|---------|